Nitish-Gangwar/Pneumonia-Application/README.md

      6. git push heroku master

 if every thing done in correct manner and as stated as above then this will deploy your application over the heroku cloud platform.....
 congrats....   you have deployed your application over the heroku..

+I have not uploaded the weight file because the size of that file is above the par size allowed here.